ALI XAVIER MA, BA (HONS), DIPHE, FHEA, MBACP, MACC

 Hi, I'm Ali, and I am the founder of Tilia Therapy.

-Alongside therapeutic work I am a lecturer for the Open University in undergraduate modules of the Health and Social Care BA programme, including Mental Health in the Community and Supporting Wellbeing in Children and Young People.
-I have a Masters Degree in Leadership and Management from Kings College London, and am a Fellow of the Higher Education Academy.
-Most of my current therapeutic work is online, reflecting my own life of balancing work with Tilia, lecturing, and being a Mum.
+Alongside therapeutic work I am a lecturer for the Open University in undergraduate modules of the Health and Social Care BA programme, including Mental Health in the Community and Supporting Wellbeing in Children and Young People, and tutor on the Counselling Diploma for Heart and Mind.
+I am a Fellow of the Higher Education Academy.
 I live in Tooting, SW London with my husband and two children, and can regularly be found strolling South London parks with reusable coffee cup in hand!